kearry/myapp/scripts/tv-series/season-01/episodes/S01E01-discovery.md

 **EMMA**
 It's not a conspiracy theory if it's real.

-David studies her.
-Something flickers across his face - concern?
-Recognition?
+David studies her for a long moment.
+Something shifts in his expression - recognition, then concern.

 **DAVID**
+(too specific)
 Show me what you have.
 But quietly.
+And Emma... who else knows about this code?

+**EMMA**
+(surprised by the question)
+Just us.
+Why?

+**DAVID**
+(pause, then deflecting)
+No reason.
+Just... be careful who you trust with this.

 [SCRIPT CONTINUES WITH FULL EPISODE CONTENT...]